1Q1-Open-Source/pyswagger/docs/md/tutorial/mime.md

 pyswagger allows you to specify consume/produce MIME type when sending request.
 Also, customized MIME codec is supported.

+Note: The media type `application/hal+json` is supported and uses the same marshal/unmarshal semantics as JSON.
+If a server responds with `application/hal+json` (with or without parameters like `; charset=utf-8`), it will be handled by the JSON codec.

 ```python
 from pyswagger import App
 from pyswagger.contrib.client.requests import Client